OceanParcels/Parcels/docs/index.rst

 The simplest way to install Parcels is to use Anaconda and Conda-Forge for all requirements.
 This is the “batteries-included” solution probably suitable for most users.

-1. Install Anaconda's Miniconda following the steps at https://conda.io/docs/user-guide/install/
+1. Install Anaconda's Miniconda following the steps at https://conda.io/docs/user-guide/install/.
+Be sure to download the Python 2.7 version.

 2. Download the `environment.yml <https://raw.githubusercontent.com/OceanParcels/parcels/install_via_conda/environment.yml>`_ file and run::